Myth #1: I lock my car doors, which is enough to protect my car from getting stolen.

 Myth #4: It doesn’t matter if my car is stolen – my insurance company fully covers me.

-Reality: Although you may have insurance coverage on your car, you still probably have a deductible, which may not take away all the pain of losing your vehicle.
-Many auto theft victims end up with out-of pocket expenses and unfortunately, insurance cannot always cover for the inconvenience, the hassle of looking for a new vehicle and the feeling of being violated.
-In addition, the value of the stolen vehicle is often times less than the owner thought.
-One more point to consider - your stolen vehicle may be used to commit other crimes and/or injure an innocent person.
+Reality: Although you may have full coverage insurance on your vehicle, you may still have a deductible, which may not take away all the pain of losing your vehicle.
+Many auto theft victims end up with some out-of pocket expenses.
+Often times, the value of the stolen vehicle is less than the owner thought and a payout may not cover the cost to replace the vehicle or cover all of the damages should the vehicle be recovered.
+Generally, insurance companies cannot cover the inconvenience of lost time, hassle of looking for a new vehicle nor remove the feeling of being violated.

 Myth #5: My vehicle has a key fob and cannot be driven unless the key is with it.